hermantai/samples/README.rst

 go
 --
+base
+  A basic demo of a Go program.
+This can be served as a template for other Go files.

 hello
+  hello is a demo of printing a string with a function defined in another package stringutil.
+It's from the tutorial "How to Write Go Code" in https://golang.org/doc/code.html

+stringutil
-  *hello* and *stringutil* for "How to Write Go Code" exercise in https://golang.org/doc/code.html
+  Package stringutil demonstrates how to define a package besides main.
+It's from the tutorial "How to Write Go Code" in https://golang.org/doc/code.html

+concurrencyrace
+  concurrencyrace is a demo of a concurrency in Go using math/rand, sync.Once, time.Tick, time.After, goroutines and channels.

 webserver
-  webserver demos how to start a simple HTTP server
+  webserver demos how to start a simple HTTP server.

 html
 ----